Joshua-Stringfellow/HackathonXL18.3/README.md

 other______

 6) Do you feel like you have control over your responsibilities at work?
--completly dissagree
+-completly disagree
--dissagree
+-disagree
 -neutral
 -agree
--completly agree
+-completely agree

 Are there any major events that may be impacting your productivity today? (optional)

 scoring: 0-8, 9-16, 17-24, 25-31

-Disclaimer: This app is intended to asses your stress and exhaustion levels throughout the work day and help you increase productivity on the job through a short self-assment questionare and stimulus enhancing game play.
-The best way to insure accurate results is to submurse yourself into a completly quiet, distraction free enviornment.
-Headphones are also benifitial to insure you get the full effect of all the carefully planned stimuli presented throughout the game.
+Disclaimer: This app is intended to assess your stress and exhaustion levels throughout the work day and help you increase productivity on the job through a short self-assessment questionnaire and stimulus enhancing game play.
+The best way to ensure accurate results is to submerse yourself into a completly quiet, distraction free enviornment.
+Headphones are also beneficial to ensure you get the full effect of all the carefully planned stimuli presented throughout the game.
 We recomend taking game breaks at 9 am and 1 pm.

-Jobs in technology field are of the most mentally taxing in the world.
+Jobs in the technology field are of the most mentally taxing in the world.
 Science suggests that people take short 3-5 min breaks about every 53 mins throughout the day.
-It is important that these breaks are completly seperate from the work you are taking a break from.
-A lot of people take "fake breaks" that actually leave them dwelling on challenging problems, increasing their exhaustion and lead to burn out and even feelings of inadiquicy.
+It is important that these breaks are completely seperate from the work you are taking a break from.
+A lot of people take "fake breaks" that actually leave them dwelling on challenging problems, increasing their exhaustion and lead to burn out and even feelings of inadequecy.

 Our games combine visuals, auditory stimuli and psychological research to asses your stress levels inorder to adiquitly help you improve your attitude int he work place and feel better about your abilities.
 You may even find yourself acomplishing a greater deal of mindful work and solving problems that you may normally find challenging.